celestiaorg/networks/celestia-application.md

 ```
 Make sure that you have `"catching_up": false`, otherwise leave it running until it is in sync.

+# Running a Validator
+Optionally, if you want to join the active validator list, you can create your own validator on-chain following the instructions below.
+Keep in mind that these steps are necessary ONLY if you want to participate in the consensus.

-# Creating a Validator
+## Creating a Validator Wallet
 First we need to create the validator wallet.
 You can pick whatever wallet name you want.
 For our example we used "validator" as wallet name:
 ```sh
 celestia-appd keys add validator
 ```
 Save the mnemonic output as this is the only way to recover your validator wallet in case you lose it!
+## Funding the Validator Wallet
-For the public celestia address, fund the wallet via Discord:
+For the public celestia address, you can fun the validator wallet via Discord sending this message to #faucet channel:
 ```
 !faucet celes1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
+Wait to see if you get a confirmation that the tokens have been successfully sent.
 To check if tokens have arrived succesfully to the destination wallet run the command below replacing the public address with your own:
 ```sh
 celestia-appd q bank balances celes1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
-Create the validator on chain.
+## Creating the Validator On-Chain
 Pick a MONIKER name of your choice!
 This is the validator name that will show up on public dashboards and explorers.
-The VALIDATOR_WALLET must be the same you defined previously:
+The VALIDATOR_WALLET must be the same you defined previously.
+Parameter `--min-self-delegation=1000000` defines the amount of tokens that are self delegated from your validator wallet.
 ```sh
 MONIKER="your_moniker"
 VALIDATOR_WALLET="validator"